Regenerative Thermal Oxidizers: What they are, what they do, and more

 Regenerative Thermal Oxidizer vs Thermal Oxidizer

-In thermal oxidizers, air flows only one direction through the system.
-RTOs however create airflow reversals using dampers and control logic, which makes them much more thermally efficient.
+In direct-fired thermal oxidizers, air flows only one direction through the system and there's no heat recovery from the treated airstream.
+In contrast, RTOs create airflow reversals using dampers and control logic, making them much more thermally efficient.

-Compared to other thermal oxidizer systems, regenerative thermal oxidizers are more efficient and reliable, and have a longer service life.
-However RTOs have a more complex build and are heavier, which can affect shipping, installation and commissioning costs.
+Compared to other thermal oxidizer systems, regenerative thermal oxidizers are generally more efficient and reliable, and have a longer service life.
+However, RTOs have a more complex build and are heavier, which can affect shipping, installation, and commissioning costs.
+They may also require more space than simpler oxidizer designs.

-RTOs are the best option for most industrial processes, however when 99.99% destruction of VOCs is a requirement, a thermal recuperative oxidizer may be the better solution.
+RTOs are the best option for most industrial processes, especially when energy efficiency is a priority.
+However, when 99.99% destruction of VOCs is required, a thermal recuperative oxidizer may be the better solution.

 LEARN MORE – Regenerative Thermal Oxidizers vs. Thermal Oxidizers